Total absorption of tailored incoming signals by black holes

-{\bf \em Virtual total absorption by BHs.} Total transmission (i.e., the existence of VA modes) is not trivial to achieve.
-Indeed there is a body of work on the properties that potentials need to satisfy to become transparent~\cite{Coudray_1980,Grinevich}.
-The literature of VA modes on BH spacetimes is scarce~\cite{MaassenvandenBrink:2000iwh,Cook:2016ngj,Cook:2022kbb}.
-We have used independent routines to search for VA modes of arbitrary $d-$dimensional BH spacetimes~\cite{Tangherlini:1963bw}, using a well established perturbation formalism~\cite{Kodama:2003jz,Kodama:2003kk,Cardoso:2003vt,Matyjasek:2021xfg} and a conformal framework~\cite{Zenginoglu:2011jz,PanossoMacedo:2023qzp}, via a spectral method based on Chebyshev collocation point~\cite{Jaramillo:2020tuu}.
-We complement this with a continued fraction implementation~\cite{Cardoso:2003vt,Matyjasek:2021xfg} and an analyutic high-d approximation~\cite{Emparan:2014cia}(see Supplemental Material for more details).
+Explicit studies of VA modes in BH spacetimes are scarce~\cite{MaassenvandenBrink:2000iwh,Cook:2016ngj,Cook:2022kbb,Grozdanov:2023txs,Grozdanov:2025ner}.
+Motivated by this, we carried out an independent search for VA modes in arbitrary $d$-dimensional BH spacetimes~\cite{Tangherlini:1963bw}.
+Our analysis is based on a well-established perturbation formalism~\cite{Kodama:2003jz,Kodama:2003kk,Cardoso:2003vt,Matyjasek:2021xfg} and a conformal framework~\cite{Zenginoglu:2011jz,PanossoMacedo:2023qzp}, via a spectral method based on Chebyshev collocation point~\cite{Jaramillo:2020tuu}.
+We complement this with a continued fraction implementation~\cite{Cardoso:2003vt,Matyjasek:2021xfg} and an analytic large-$d$ approximation~\cite{Emparan:2014cia} (see Appendix~\ref{app:larged} for more details).